 Like many of the Georgian gardens in Edinburgh's New Town these private gardens are normally off-limits to the general public although periodically open for special events like Doors Open Day and, from 1982 until it moved in 2019, the Edinburgh International Book Festival.

 In August the marquees would go up and Charlotte Square Garden became a tented, literary village with book readings, meet-the-author events and discussions between writers from all backgrounds.

 It included a cafe, book shop, and garden area to sit out on if the weather's good.
 The Gardens central location and the compact nature of the Book Festival makes it well worth a visit.
 Entrance was free, although events were usually ticketed.

-The natural setting of the garden became a defining feature of the Edinburgh Book Festival, so much so that when it moved to its hybrid format, it sought out a similar "village green" setting in its home at the Futures Institute (from 2024) and Edinburgh College of Art from 2021 to 2023.
+The natural setting of the garden became a defining feature of the Edinburgh Book Festival, so much so that when it moved to its hybrid format, it sought out a similar "village green" setting in its home at the Futures Institute (following renovation of the former Edinburgh Royal Infirmary Building, from 2024) and Edinburgh College of Art from 2021 to 2023.